Franjcf/Franjcf/README.md

 ## I'm a Husband, Father, Programmer, and Teacher!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭  Launch
-- 🌱 I’m currently learning everything 🤣
+- 🌱  Learn
-- 👯 I’m looking to collaborate with other content creators
+- 👯  Collaborate
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅  Goals:
-- ⚡ Fun fact: I love to play basketball and play guitar / drums
+- ⚡ Fun fact: I love to play basketball and read about historical figures

 ### Languages and Tools: